 In severe cases, or when you have waited too long, an anti inflammatory works wonders to decrease the severity of the pain.
 If desperate you might also like to use allopurinol or its generic puricos for a few days to help to inhibit uric acid production, but only in patients who have repeated attacks.

 Everyone concerned about their overall health, and not just gout, should be able to at least vaguely answer the question what are phytosterols?

 The name gives it away.
 Phyto has to do with plants; those compounds that have a structure similar to cholesterol.

 Phytosterols and omega 3 are a part of the solution.

 Gout is one of the many forms of arthritis so increasing plant foods that contain phytogens and omega 3 makes sense.
 A tablespoon of freshly ground flax seed sprinkled daily on your cereal contains both large amounts of both lignans and alpha linolenic acid, one of the omega 3 fatty acids.

-And what are phytosterols you may well ask.
+And what are phytosterols you may well ask, and want more information.